calebmeyer/dotfiles/README.md

 then ./install to get started.

-# Bootstrapping Ubuntu
+# Bootstrapping
-For Ubuntu (16.04 or later) you can instead run bootstrap.sh, which installs a lot of prerequisites, then installs the dotfiles.
+For Ubuntu (16.04 or later) or Fedora (25+) you can instead run bootstrap.sh, which installs a lot of prerequisites, then installs the dotfiles.

 `curl -s https://raw.githubusercontent.com/calebmeyer/dotfiles/master/bootstrap.sh | bash`